Collab4exaNBody/doc_exaStamp/docs/source/project_exaStamp/3_Beginners_guide/Simulation.rst

      - compute_force  # Choice of the interatomic potential
      - domain         # Definition of the simulation's domain
      - input_data     # Population of the domain with particles

+The next section provides a basic example on how to build an ``exaStamp`` input deck with the minimal information required.